MoSabouni/router-starter/README.md

 ## Router

-The purpose of a (client-side) router in a Single Page Application is to let the client programmatically load different application 'pages' into the DOM, by manipulating the browser's location url.
+The purpose of a (client-side) router in a Single Page Application is to let the client programmatically load different application 'pages' into the DOM by manipulating the browser's location url.
 In a hash-based router, the specific page to load is determined by the `hash` fragment of the url.
 In a url, a hash fragment is the part that starts with a `#` mark.
 Everything following the `#` mark is considered part of the hash.

 We can use the hash to specify the name of the page to load and can optionally include parameters to pass to the Page function.
 It can be said that the url when used in such a way is part of the application state.